wrwetzel/Birdland/ReadMe-GitHub.md

 a .zip file.

 ### Install from Clone
-Create or go to a directory where you will download Birdland, clone it, and install it.
+Create or go to a directory where you will clone it and install it.
 ```
     git clone https://github.com/wrwetzel/Birdland.git
     cd Birdland